-Historically, India is not a major food aid provider, except for occasional food aid to neighboring countries in case of natural disaster.
+Historically, India is not a major food aid provider, except for occasional food aid to neighboring countries in case of natural disaster, mostly non-GE products such as wheat and rice.
 India is also not a food aid recipient from the United States, nor it is likely to be in the near future.